 It’s important to note that if you see a link on the page of an email, that text can easily be faked and actually take you to an entirely other location.
 So, never trust the text you see.
 Instead, hold your mouse over the link to see where it really goes.
 PayPal will never ask you to provide your login credentials except on the login page.
 Sometimes to panic users, hackers will use language like “your account is about to be suspended” in hopes that you will click without thinking.
 Instead log into your account from a new browser window and check on things that way.

-Other ways to Avoid PayPal account Scams
+Other ways to Avoid PayPal Account Scams

-NEVER click links in emails, even if they appear to be legitimate.
+- NEVER click links in emails, even if they appear to be legitimate.
 Go to your web browser and type in paypal.com and then log in to your account.

-Forward all spam emails that appear to be from PayPal to firstname.lastname@example.org so they can investigate and shut down the cybercriminals.
+- Forward all spam emails that appear to be from PayPal to firstname.lastname@example.org so they can investigate and shut down the cybercriminals.

-Never provide personal details or logins to anyone you don’t know.
+- Never provide personal details or logins to anyone you don’t know.

 “You’ve Been Paid” PayPal Payment Scams

 Another popular type of fraud is when scammers send you an email that looks like it came from PayPal, saying you have been paid.
 You then ship out the goods and find that you were never paid for the item.
 Because PayPal does send out emails when you use the eBay system, they hope this fake will trick you into thinking you’re all set, so you ship without verifying.
 Now you are out the money and lost the item in the process.
-These types of data breaches occur more than you think
+These types of data breaches occur more than you think.

-What to Do with PayPal Payment Fraud
+What to do with PayPal Payment Fraud

-- Never ship out any goods before logging onto your PayPal account (from a clean browser window) and making sure you were paid.
+Never ship out any goods before logging onto your PayPal account (from a clean browser window) and making sure you were paid.

-- Print the shipping label directly from eBay, so you don’t end up sending your valuables to a fraudster.
+Print the shipping label directly from eBay, so you don’t end up sending your valuables to a fraudster.
 Do not ship to any alternate address that they request through email.
 This is a big red flag that it is a scam.

-- Watch out for these types of emails.
+Watch out for these types of emails.
 Look for improper grammar and always verify the sender’s email address to ensure it really came from PayPal.

 Overpayment Scams Using PayPal